Networking and Community

 I joke that I joined the RSA by mistake – I’m from a different disciplinary background, and first met regional studies when a project colleague submitted a paper to an RSA Annual Conference.
 I’ve never looked back!
 The RSA gave me a warm welcome and my membership has opened possibilities for research, professional development, collaboration and impact that have changed the course of my academic career.
 These opportunities have been well above what I have found through the other associations I have joined over the years.
 The RSA especially stands out for European policy engagement and early career support.
 I’ve quickly gone from being a stranger to part of a lively interdisciplinary community that I always enjoy engaging with, and I’m proud to now be a Fellow of the RSA.

 RSA Individual member and Annual Conference Bursary winner, Solomiia Tkach describes what she enjoys about her RSA Membership.

 Solomiia Tkach, Institute of Regional Research of NAS of Ukraine

 Individual member and Annual Conference Bursary winner, Chandrima Mukhopadhyay describes what she enjoys about her RSA Membership.

 I am a member of the RSA because it offers unrivaled opportunities for networking and exchange of ideas for those interested in regional development issues.
 The level of academic debate in the RSA journals and at the RSA conferences is high, and the support for new member-driven ventures such as Research Networks on particular topics is a real bonus that helps to develop a vibrant and inclusive environment.
 And then, of course, issues of practical policy relevance are never far from RSA debates, something that makes the work of the Association relevant far beyond academia.

 Opportunities & Development

-- Present your work and network at our open and interdisciplinary conferences
+- Present your work and network at our open and interdisciplinary conferences and webinars

 - Get actively involved with your Association – we welcome pro-active membership – to shape the field and support innovation